-Methamphetamines, in the form of crank or ice, can be harmful to your heart.
+Methamphetamines, in the form of crank or ice, can be devastating.
 Cardiomyopathy and cardiac failure may develop following chronic meth abuse.5 Chronic meth use can also lead to the development of hypertension.

-Cardiomyopathy is a medical condition where a normal heart muscle can thicken, stiffen, thin out or fill with substances that normally aren’t found in the heart.
+Cardiomyopathy is a medical condition where a normal heart muscle can thicken, stiffen, thin out, or fill with substances that normally aren’t found in the body.
 The result is a reduced ability of the heart muscle to pump blood.
 This reduction can cause irregular heartbeats, backup of blood into the lungs or other parts of the body and even heart failure.5

 Bath Salts and Heart Problems

 Synthetic cathinones, commonly known as bath salts, are man-made stimulants containing a substance called cathinone.
-Consuming bath salts can cause rapid heart rate, high blood pressure and chest pain.
+Consuming bath salts can cause rapid pulse, high blood pressure and chest pain.

 Get Help for Substance Abuse—Before You Damage Your Heart